1920 Muncie Flyers season: Background

+So was the American Professional Football Association (APFA) announced to the people of Muncie, Indiana, population 36,524, in their evening newspaper on August 21st, 1920.
+The theory of a professional football team playing nothing but away games, surviving on appearance guarantees and a percentage of the gate, was about to be tested.
+Football season was just around the corner.

-The Muncie Flyers, playing as the Muncie Congerville Flyers, finished 4–1–1 as an independent team in 1919.
+Known as the Muncie–Congerville Flyers, the team finished 4–1–1 as an independent team in 1919.
 They concluded this season with a win over Avondale AA and won the Muncie City Championship.

-Representatives of four Ohio League teams—the Canton Bulldogs, the Cleveland Tigers, the Dayton Triangles, and the Akron Pros—called a meeting on August 20, 1920, to discuss the formation of a new, professional league.
+Representatives of four Ohio League teams — the Canton Bulldogs, the Cleveland Tigers, the Dayton Triangles, and the Akron Pros — called a meeting on August 20, 1920, to discuss the formation of a new, professional league.
 At the meeting, they tentatively agreed on a salary cap and pledged not to sign college players or players already under contract with other teams.
-They agreed on a name for the circuit: the American Professional Football Conference.
+They agreed on a name for the circuit: the American Professional Football Conference, later modified to the American Professional Football Association.

 Earl Ball, the Flyers' manager, heard about this gathering on August 29 and was interested in participating.
-The original four representatives then invited other professional teams to a second meeting on September 17.
-At that meeting, held at Bulldogs owner Ralph Hay's Hupmobile showroom in Canton, representatives of the Rock Island Independents, the Flyers, the Decatur Staleys, the Racine Cardinals, the Massillon Tigers, the Chicago Cardinals, and the Hammond Pros agreed to join the league.
-Representatives of the Buffalo All-Americans and Rochester Jeffersons could not attend the meeting but sent letters to Hay asking to be included in the league.
-Team representatives changed the league's name slightly to the American Professional Football Association and elected officers, installing Jim Thorpe as president.
-Under the new league structure, teams created their schedules dynamically as the season progressed, and representatives of each team voted to determine the winner of the APFA trophy.
+And thus the Muncie Flyers found themselves a member from the inception of the association that would emerge as the National Football League in 1922.